Dead-ball era: Spitball

 The ball was also hard to hit because pitchers could manipulate it before a pitch.
 For example, the spitball pitch was permitted in baseball until 1921.
 Pitchers often marked the ball, scuffed it, spat on it—anything they could to influence the ball's motion.
 This made the ball "dance" and curve much more than it does now, making it more difficult to hit.
 Tobacco juice was often added to the ball as well, which discolored it.
 This made the ball difficult to see, especially since baseball parks did not have lights until the late 1930s.
 This made both hitting and fielding more difficult.

 Ballpark size

 Many ballparks were large by modern standards, such as the West Side Grounds of the Chicago Cubs, which was 560 ft to the center-field fence, and the Huntington Avenue Grounds of the Boston Red Sox, which was 635 ft to the center-field fence.
-The dimensions of Braves Field prompted Ty Cobb to say that no one would ever hit the ball out of it.
+The dimensions of Braves Field prompted Ty Cobb to say that no one would ever hit the ball out of it, and no home run was hit over the fences there until 1922, after the dead-ball era ended.

 End of the era

 The dead-ball era ended suddenly.
 By 1921, offenses were scoring 40% more runs and hitting four times as many home runs as they had in 1918.
-Baseball historians debate the abruptness of this change, with no consensus on its cause.
+Baseball historians debate the abruptness of this change, with no consensus as to its cause.
 Six popular theories have been advanced: